-Our Child-on-Child Abuse Policy clearly outlines our procedures and approach to this issue and are summarised below
+Our Child on Child Abuse Policy clearly outlines our procedures and approach to this issue and are summarised below

-- The procedures to minimize the risk of peer-on-peer abuse - The systems in place to ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously - How allegations of peer-on-peer abuse will be recorded, investigated and dealt with - Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - Processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported - Recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported - Our clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'. - Recognition that it is more likely girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable and will be taken seriously - The different forms peer on peer abuse can take - Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE (Keeping Children Safe in Education) 2023.
-All reports will be taken seriously and a member of the DSL (Designated Safeguarding Leads) team will deal with the report supporting the pupil and their family.
-We will liaise with GMP and other agencies including the school nurse, Early help, Social care, CAMHS (Child and Adolescent Mental Health Services) (Child and Adolescent Mental Health Services) and internal professionals who may be able to help (art therapist).
+• The procedures to minimize the risk of peer on peer abuse

+• The systems in place to ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously

+• How allegations of peer on peer abuse will be recorded, investigated and dealt with

+• Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported

+• Processes as to how victims, perpetrators and any other children affected by peer on peer abuse will be supported

+• Recognition that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place and is simply not being reported

+• Our clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.

+• Recognition that it is more likely girls will be victims and boys' perpetrators, but that all peer on peer abuse is unacceptable and will be taken seriously

+The different forms peer on peer abuse can take

+• Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE 2022.
+All reports will be taken seriously and a member of the DSL team will deal with the report supporting the pupil and their family.
+We will liaise with GMP and other agencies including school nurse, Early help, Social care, CAMHS and internal professionals who may be able to help (art therapist).
 We will risk assess the situation within school and ensure there is a clear plan in place to ensure pupils involved are well supported and monitored.

-17. Searching, screening and confiscation
+17.Searching, screening and confiscation